 I design and apply dynamic models of soil and vegetation processes, such as the MADOC model which predicts the result of feedbacks between dissolved-organic-carbon leaching and soil pH, and consequences for greenhouse gas exchange, acidification and water quality.
 Aeration is a key control on decomposition, and I am investigating simple mechanistic treatments of macro- and micro-scale anaerobiosis in soil models, and the application of simple measurement methods such as rusting-bars.

-I also work on dynamic niche occupancy models that predict habitat suitability for plant species in response to biogeochemical change.
-A key uncertainty is in the interpretation of changes in species composition, I have used a combination of qualitative and quantitative techniques to help define biodiversity targets on the basis of habitat specialists’ views.
-My work informs UK responses to the UNECE Convention on Long-Range Transboundary Air Pollution (LRTAP).
+I also work on dynamic niche occupancy models that predict habitat suitability for plant species in response to environmental changes.
+My work informs UK responses to the UNECE Convention on Long-Range Transboundary Air Pollution (LRTAP), and I am head of the UK National Focal Centre for critical loads mapping and modelling.
+A key uncertainty is in the interpretation of changes in species composition, and I have used a combination of qualitative and quantitative techniques to help define biodiversity targets on the basis of habitat specialists’ views.

 Here is a link to me talking about nitrogen pollution on my brother's vlog...
 Too much fertility